DCS-training/intromachinelearning/README.md

 ## How to use Noteable.

-Throughout this course we will be using the [Noteable](https://noteable.edina.ac.uk/) platform to run Jupyter notebooks.
+Throughout this course, we will be using the [Noteable](https://noteable.edina.ac.uk/) platform to run Jupyter notebooks and RStudio instances.
 This is a cloud-based computational notebook system that work on your browser from any device.

 #### Start Noteable
 1. Open the following link in a new tab:  [https://noteable.edina.ac.uk/login](https://noteable.edina.ac.uk/login).
 2. Login with your EASE credentials (either your Edinburgh university login, or those you were provided with).
-3. Under 'Standard Notebook (Python 3)' click 'Start'
+3a.
+If you are using Python select 'Standard Notebook (Python 3)' click 'Start' 3b.
+If you are using RStudio selct ' RStudio'click 'Start'

-#### Download the files to Noteable.
+#### Download the files to Noteable Python
 1. From the Noteable home page, click on the '+GitRepo' button at the top right of the screen.
-2. In the 'Git Repository URL' field copy the link to this GitHub repository, "https://github.com/DCS-training/machine_learning_python".
+2. In the 'Git Repository URL' field, copy the link to this GitHub repository, "https://github.com/DCS-training/intromachinelearning".
 Ignore all other fields.
 3. Once filled in, click the 'clone' button.
 After a few moments, you will then see a new folder appear with the files.

+#### Download the files to Noteable Rstudio
+1. Go to File > New Project> Version Control > Git
+2. Copy and paste this repository URL 'https://github.com/DCS-training/intromachinelearning' as the Repository URL
+3. The Project directory name will be filled in automatically, but you can change it if you want your folder in Notable to have a different name
+4. Decide where to locate the folder.
+By default, it will locate it in your home directory
+5. Press Create Project

+Congratulations, you have now pulled the content of the repository on your Notable server space!
+You are good to go for this course